-On the other hand, if you feel better on a low FODMAP diet, keep in mind that only 1/8 cup (2 tablespoons) of oat milk is considered low FODMAP.
+On the other hand, if you feel better on a low FODMAP diet, note that only 1/8 cup (2 tablespoons) of oat milk is low FODMAP.

-- While most people with IBS tolerate oat milk, you should keep this in mind if you’re drinking it by the glass or pouring it over cereal.
+- While most people with IBS tolerate oat milk, keep this in mind if you’re drinking it by the glass or pouring it over cereal.

 In many cases, it turns out it is not the oat milk people are reacting to but rather something they’re mixing it with.

 - If you put oat milk in your coffee everyday, perhaps it’s the coffee or a sweetener you’re adding to your morning brew that is the culprit of your diarrhea.

 - Or if you’re pouring oat milk over cereal, consider switching to a simple IBS-friendly cereal and see if this makes a difference!

 When do I need to see a doctor for diarrhea?